Experimental Materials Scientist | Multiferroics, Dielectrics & Quantum Materials for Next-Generation Technologies

-Assistant Professor, Department of Physics, IIIT Bhopal
+Assistant Professor, Department of Physics, Indian Institute of Information Technology (IIIT) Bhopal, India

 Dr. Deep Chandra Joshi